 Photochemical machining (PCM) is a metal fabrication technique that serves as an economical alternative to other manufacturing processes, such as CNC machining, punching, laser and waterjet cutting, and electrical discharge machining (EDM).
 When used to create precision thin metal parts, it offers several advantages, including higher customizability, lower tooling costs, and faster turnaround.

-At E-FAB, we use photochemical machining to produce a wide range of precision thin metal components for use across a diverse set of industries.
+At E-Fab, we use photochemical machining to produce a wide range of precision thin metal components for use across a diverse set of industries.
 The process allows us to create parts with complex or intricate geometries to tight tolerances at competitive prices.

 Photochemical Machining Process

 Photochemical machining is an umbrella term referring to several different processes, including photochemical machining, chemical blanking, microchemical milling, and photo etching.
 Industry professionals use these processes to take a part design—typically developed using AutoCAD software—and fabricate the desired part from sheet metal.
+See our PCM Design Guide.

 Stages of the Photochemical Machining Process